wesbos/dad-jokes/readme.md

 ---

-**Q**: Why did the functional programmer move back in with their ex?
+**Q**: Why did the functional programmer finally move out of their house?

 **A**: For(e) closure